 5. Stop or Pause at the 10 O’clock Position

-This is done on the count of four.
+This is done on a count of four.
 Stopping will allow the line to travel through and reach your target area.
 Or if you’re off the mark, you can pause and go through the steps again.

 Not sure you’re casting properly?
 Check out the YouTube series on casting from the instructor featured here and find a local fly fishing shop or outfitter that will teach you the basics of casting your line.
 Or better yet, maybe you have some friends that will teach you.
 That’s how I learned.

 Fly fishing requires an ability to tie multiple lines together…